 Teens Arrested in Albuquerque Wildfire

 ALBUQUERQUE, N.M.
-(AP) _ Three teenagers were booked on arson charges Friday in connection with the first of two wildfires that forced people to evacuate homes along the Rio Grande just north of downtown.
-Officials in Arizona said a wildfire there was also likely caused by humans.
+(AP) _ Three teenagers have been charged with arson in the first of two wildfires that burned along the Rio Grande and drove hundreds of people from their homes north of downtown.

-In Arizona, officials investigating a wildfire that destroyed about 345 buildings in a vacation hamlet near Tucson last week said Thursday that the blaze was caused by humans.
-They do not yet know whether it was accidental or deliberate, but have ruled out lightning and other natural factors.
+In Arizona, officials investigating a wildfire that destroyed about 345 buildings in Summerhaven last week said Thursday that the blaze was caused by humans.
+They do not yet know whether it was accidental or intentional, but have ruled out lightning and other natural factors.

-The blaze devastated Summerhaven and has charred 32,700 acres since June 17.
-It was 50 percent contained Friday morning.
-Light winds and dry lightning were forecast in the area for Friday.
+The blaze has charred 32,700 acres since June 17 and was 50 percent contained Friday morning.
+Light winds and dry lightning were forecast for Friday.

 On the Net: